aguriona/aguriona/README.md

-- 👋 Hi, I’m @aguriona
+- 👋 Hi, I’m Augusto
-- 👀 I’m interested in Java
+- 👀 I’m interested in Back-End Technologies
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java/Spring
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/augusto-uriona-b56738209/

 <!---
 aguriona/aguriona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.